Best Privileged Access Management (PAM) Tools

 Figure 2.0 | CyberArk PAM home page

-• Credential Management Securely stores, manages and rotates privileged credentials, such as passwords, SSH keys, and tokens.
+• Credential Management: Securely stores, manages, and rotates passwords, SSH keys, and tokens.

-• Auditing and Compliance Provides detailed audit trails and reporting to help organizations comply with regulatory requirements.
+• Auditing and Compliance: Provides detailed audit trails and reports for regulatory compliance.

 CyberArk PAM supports on-premise, SaaS, and hybrid deployment models.
 The software is available under several licensing options including perpetual, subscription, capacity, and consumption-based licensing.
 A free demo is available on request.